a4z/sbbdep/README.txt

    and
   who needs file/package

- through having a static storage sbbdep is fast in querying these information.
+ through having a static storage sbbdep is very fast in querying these information.

  currently query for package/packages and file/packages in both directions are implemented in sbbdep